Controlled equilibrium selection in stochastically perturbed dynamics: Acknowledgments

 The authors are indebted to the anonymous referees for their constructive comments and suggestions.
 This work was initiated during Vivek Borkar's visit to the Department of Electrical Engineering, Technion, supported by Technion.
 Thanks are due to Prof.\ Rami Atar for suggesting the problem as well as for valuable discussions.

-The work of Ari Arapostathis was supported in part by the Office of Naval Research through grant N00014-14-1-0196.
-The work of Anup Biswas was supported in part by an award from the Simons Foundation (\# 197982) to The University of Texas at Austin and in part by the Office of Naval Research through the Electric Ship Research and Development Consortium.
-This research of Anup Biswas was also supported in part by an INSPIRE faculty fellowship.
+The work of Ari Arapostathis was supported in part by the Office of Naval Research through grants N00014-14-1-0196 and N00014-16-1-2956, and in part by the Army Research Office through grant W911NF-17-1-001.

+The work of Anup Biswas was supported in part by an award from the Simons Foundation (\# 197982) to The University of Texas at Austin, in part by the Office of Naval Research grant N00014-14-1-0196, and in part by an INSPIRE faculty fellowship.

 The work of Vivek Borkar was supported in part by a J.\ C.\ Bose Fellowship from the Department of Science and Technology, Government of India.

 \cprime{$'$}